galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 If that's the case then there is a natural direction implied from the root to the tips, going forward in time.
 Such trees and phylogenies are called *rooted*; if there is no such root then they are called *unrooted*.

-In a rooted phylogeny, all the leaves that are descendant from any given node form a *monophyletic clade*.
+In a rooted phylogeny, all the leaves that are descendant from any given node form a *monophyletic clade* (or often just "*clade*").
-(Monophyletic means "one tribe origin" from the Greek.)
+(Monophyletic means "one tribe (of) origin" from the Greek.)

 Phylogeny estimation can be thought of as inferring a collection of compatible hypotheses about monophyly -- that is, statements that groups of taxa descendant from a common ancestor are each others' closest relatives in the tree.

+The tree above is called a *binary* tree, because each internal node branches into *two* descendants.
+It is a very common assumption that our trees will be binary, and we will make that assumption here.
+In fact it is often very hard to come to a means by which a phylogeny could be truly *non*-binary: in most cases this is just due to our inability to resolve the tree completely.
+In this tutorial we will only be considering trees that are binary.

 ## Building a Tree